dffUqp/restaurant-react/README.md

 ## About

-This application realized the default marketplace functional: open and close cart, add to cart, remove from cart, search.
+This app realized the standard functions of the marketplace: open cart, close cart, add product and remove it.

 Preview [link](https://dffuqp.github.io/restaurant-react)